 Growing up in Metro Manila as a young Chinese-Filipino, it was inevitable for me to care about politics.
 All I had to do was look outside the window of my family’s car to see the staggering divide between social classes in Metro Manila.
 Significant political events also marked my formative years.
 I was in elementary school when Chinese-Filipinos became the primary target of kidnappings.
 My school, which primarily had Chinese-Filipino students, cancelled all field trips for over a decade.
 When I was in high school, the second People Power Revolution happened, successfully ousting the corrupt President Joseph Estrada but ushering in the equally corrupt, if not more, Gloria Macapagal-Arroyo.
 Not long after that, September 11 shook the world and forever changed it.

-I can’t speak for everyone in my generation, but my much younger self took the charge of being my country’s future seriously.
+I can’t speak for everyone in my generation, but my much younger self felt the pressure of having to be the country’s future.
 In retrospect though, this sense of responsibility was rudimentary: I paid attention to politics, wrote critical papers about society for school, and participated in outreach programs.
 In other words, while there was nothing inherently wrong with any of these, I saw civic engagement as something apart from my day to day life.

 Figure 1.
 Civic engagement is separate from my daily life